MPAS-Dev/compass/docs/users_guide/machines/cori.rst

 Cori-Haswell
 ------------

-Since Cori's Haswell and KNL nodes have different configuration options and compilers, they are treated as separate supported machines in compass.
+Cori's Haswell and KNL nodes have different configuration options and compilers.
+We only support Cori-Haswell at this time.

 config options
 ~~~~~~~~~~~~~~